dask/dask/docs/source/bag-overview.rst

 Shuffle
 ~~~~~~~

-Some operations, like full ``groupby`` and bag-to-bag ``join`` do require
+Some operations, like ``groupby``, require substantial inter-worker
-substantial inter-worker communication.
-These are handled specially by shuffle
-operations that use disk and a central memory server as a central point of
 communication.
+On a single machine, dask uses partd_ to perform efficient,
+parallel, spill-to-disk shuffles.
+When working in a cluster, dask uses a task
+based shuffle.

-Shuffle operations are expensive and better handled by projects like
+These shuffle operations are expensive and better handled by projects like
 ``dask.dataframe``.
 It is best to use ``dask.bag`` to clean and process data,
 then transform it into an array or dataframe before embarking on the more
 complex operations that require shuffle steps.

-Dask uses partd_ to perform efficient, parallel, spill-to-disk shuffles.

 .. _partd: https://github.com/mrocklin/partd